t420babe/demo-core/README.md

 - `doppler_audio` - Moonlight by Gaulin 20 qmetro
 - `hypnotized_by_the_light` - Hypnotized - Loods Remix by Purple Disco Machine, Sophie and the Giants
 - `wbl5c_wood` - In Memoriam (Mixed) - Ben Bohmer
+- ridge/ridge-8.glsl - Party All the Time
+- ridge/ridge-20.glsl - I Feel So Band - The Kungs

 Songs:
 - us by Steve James - 40 qmetro
 - kowabunga! by SuperParka
+- Paris - The Kungs

 Remaining: